Coastal Texas I

 (1836 - 1844), Galveston

-A Texas Army octagonal earthwork located on the east-end of the island at Fort Point.
-It was armed with guns taken from the Texas Navy vessel CAYUGA.
+A Texas Army octagonal earthwork located on the east end of the island at Fort Point.
+It was initially armed with guns taken from the Texas Navy vessel CAYUGA.
+The first troops that garrisoned the post were at the adjacent Camp Travis (1) (1836).
+Destroyed in the October 1837 hurricane, but rebuilt in January 1838.

-Garrison post for the Texas Republic Army and Navy after the Battle of San Jacinto (April 1836), and later used by U.S. Army forces as a supply depot during the Mexican War.
+All-inclusive name given for the various local encampments, hospital, commissary, and storehouses of the Texas Republic Army and Navy after the Battle of San Jacinto (April 1836).
+The former Mexican customs house (site located on present-day Avenue "A") became the commissary and later the post commander's quarters.
+The post was later used by U.S. Army forces as a supply depot during the Mexican War.

 Civil War Defenses of Galveston